 10

 In the song “Material Girl” by Madonna (1984), love helps the soul, whereas the pursuit of money and material wealth harms the soul.
-The song’s theme may very well have truth to it; however, it gives a limited definition of a materialist since a materialist can love material Nature instead of money.
-Whereas a businessperson does not always do everything just for money.
-Sometimes, businesspeople sincerely think they are improving the world, and money is a tool they use to achieve their goals.
+The song’s theme may very well have truth to it; however, it provides a limited definition of a materialist, as a materialist can love material Nature instead of money.
+While a businessperson may not always act solely for financial gain.
+Sometimes, businesspeople genuinely believe they are making a positive impact on the world, and money is a means they use to achieve their goals.
 Money is a mathematical fiction, and goals make people think it exists.
 Money is not material.
 Money is more like a religion.

 Why would anyone assume that pursuing material needs is not the same as being a loving person?
 We know that the emotion of love comes from our biology, which is part of our material body.
 Perhaps Madonna was talking about the concept of goodness in love.
 Could such concepts exist without emotions?
 Were philosophers such as Plato correct, and does a realm of forms beyond the material exist?
 And why do people think that pursuing this conceptual realm is the right thing to do?
 You can call it good, but is it good?

 Yet, even if the universe lacks love, people create love.
 The seed of true love points in the world’s direction.
-The pointer can point to the whole world or specific objects in the world.
+The pointer can point to the entire world or to specific objects within it.
 If you believe a loving God does the pointing, try not to miss the point by only loving God.
 In the Catholic Church, Nuns must never have sex and claim to be married to God.
 What if God wants these people to have sex?
 Puritans resemble the dog who stares at the pointing hand and fails to notice the object being pointed at.

-No one knows if being a loving person helps us get to the afterlife Heaven; however, love creates a Heaven inside you in your relationship with others.
+No one knows if being a loving person helps us reach the afterlife’s Heaven; however, love creates a Heaven within you in your relationships with others.
 This Heaven happens when people follow the purpose love gives us to create a good life.
-Even if we need to find an ideal love, search the real world, and find the right path by examining the consequences of events.
+Even if we need to find the ideal love, we must search the real world and find the right path by examining the consequences of our actions.
 No one creates the ideal by being idealistic.
 So don’t pray to an ideal separate from the world, and don’t search for true love by asking this idea what to do.
 People are the solution.

 We might think that we have found the light, but realistic goals need facts, and facts are not always shiny or pretty.
 People feel the need to love without knowing the right way.
 Love also makes us lose our better judgment, and this need to love will become abuse when the lover tries to force the other person to live like someone else.
 According to psychologist George K. Simon, abusers rationalize their actions.